lemocla/Which-way-is-up/documentation/features/features.md

       - Signing up for an account to verify their email
       - Resetting their passwords
       - Placing an order with an order confirmation
-      - Items in their wishlist has been removed
+      - Items in users' wishlist that have been removed
       - Contacting the shop owner using the contact form
       - Signing up for the newsletter